Fair Child Support Payments – First Response Family Law

 Your Attorney’s Role In Supporting Your Viewpoint

 Your child support order may be part of a divorce or it may be a stand-alone document.
 Either way, your concern will naturally be to make sure that you receive an appropriate amount or no less, or that you pay an appropriate amount and no more.
 Some parents feel an impulse to overpay, but it is best to keep your legally required child support payments as low as possible to prevent possible default someday.
-You can be generous in other ways in the meantime.
-This is an example of the kind of insight a good family law attorney can provide before and after a judge issues a child support order.
+You can be generous in other ways, in the meantime.
+This is an example of the kind of child support services a good family law attorney can provide before and after a judge issues a child support order.

-Whatever the specifics in your family’s finances are, you need a trustworthy family law attorney on your side.
-Lawyer TJ Walczak is a divorced father and a former first responder who understands the critical issues and extraordinary stress that can come from struggles and disputes over child support.
+Whatever the specifics of your family’s finances are, you need a trustworthy family law attorney on your side.
+Lawyer TJ Battistelli is a divorced father and a former first responder who understands the critical issues and extraordinary stress that can come from struggles and disputes over child support.
 If you already have a child support order, he can help you seek enforcement or a modification of that order, if necessary.